perayepat/ObservableObject-EnviirnmentObject/README.md

 # Environment Object
 An @EnvironmentObject is a special object that can be used in any view and is defined at a higher level view.
 It's available to read whenever needed, so any child view can access it if needed.

+You can read environment values a few levels deep, even though in-between views don’t do anything with it.
+You have to be careful when working with multiple environment values of the same type since there’s a priority system in place.

 ``` swift
 final class Theme: ObservableObject {
     @Published var primaryColor: Color = .orange